Deltares-research/FloodsAndHealthTool/docs/input.rst

 QMRA parameters
 -------------

-The user needs to define the desired pathogen, source, conc, dose-response relationship and values for the equation as indicated below.
+The user needs to define the desired pathogen, source, concentration, dose-response relationship and values for the equation as indicated below.

 .. code-block:: text